Perhaps you have an idea, even a good idea, but are you getting the results you really want?

 Each sentence should have a purpose and transmit a message.

-Example: 10 Ridiculously Simple Tips for Writing a Book – Jeff Goins writes simple, to-the-point articles better than most, and in this post he demonstrates that longer isn’t always better.
+Example: It’s Time To Write That Book You’ve Always Wanted To Write – Jeff Goins writes simple, to-the-point articles better than most, and in this post he demonstrates that longer isn’t always better.

 How to Apply This to Your Writing